MocioF/campi-moduli-italiani/readme.txt

 5. Image of the admin screen, from which it is possible to update the data

 == Changelog ==
+= 2.0.6 =
+* Fixed ssl issue in checking last update date of remote files on ISTAT website

 = 2.0.5 =
 * Added new istat.it ca cert for cUrl.
 Fixes: https://wordpress.org/support/topic/attivazione-vietata-forbidden/